 - Add the ripe bananas to the bowl of a stand mixer fitted with the whisk attachment or a medium mixing bowl with a hand mixer, masher, or fork.
 Use the mixer or masher to mash bananas until smooth with just a few small chunks remaining.

-- Add the oil or butter, maple syrup, maple syrup, and vanilla to the mashed bananas and mix until well-combined.
+- Add the oil or butter, maple syrup, eggs, and vanilla to the mashed bananas and mix until well-combined.

 - Add the dry ingredients in two parts adding the milk in between, mixing until combined, scraping down the sides as needed.